coolreader18/legume-loader/README.md

 ## Acknowledgments

-* This is based off of, in concept and some code, a previous project of mine, [bookmarklet-loader](https://github.com/coolreader18/bookmarklet-loader).
+- This is based off of, in concept and some code, a previous project of mine, [bookmarklet-loader](https://github.com/coolreader18/bookmarklet-loader).
-* Which in turn used a lot of code from [mrcoles/bookmarklet](https://github.com/mrcoles/bookmarklet).
+- Which in turn used a lot of code from [mrcoles/bookmarklet](https://github.com/mrcoles/bookmarklet).
 Legume uses very little code from there, I think at this point just the code for iterating throught the lines of a script, but the project was inspired by it.
+- Some code taken from [lukechilds/when-dom-ready](https://github.com/lukechilds/when-dom-ready).